Crempog: History

 The history of food in Wales is poorly documented, and much of what is known lies in verbal and archaeological evidence.
 Wales has a long history of baking using a bakestone (Welsh: maen), a large round portable flatstone.
 The flagstone was replaced by a metal plate known as a gradell (griddle), and these appeared among the list of objects made by blacksmiths in the Laws of Hywel Dda (13th century).
 Bakestones were commonly used throughout rural Wales for making flatbreads with evidence of their use found in farmhouses and in the homes of landed gentry.
-Early flatstones were placed on a tripod over an open fire, though in many areas, especially in south-west Wales, a specially designed circular ironframe with a half hoop handle was used.
+Early flat stones were placed on a tripod over an open fire, though in many areas, especially in south-west Wales, a specially designed circular iron frame with a half hoop handle was used.
 By the early decades of the twentieth century built-in wall ovens were common throughout kitchens in Wales, though these would be wood and coal burning.
 The tradition of using a bakestone coexisted with these newer ovens.
 Heating the large ovens was generally confined to one day a week and was used to make bread and cakes to last the family until the next week.
 These were augmented with whatever could be cooked over the open fireplace using the bakestone.
 Common foods cooked using this method were cacen radell (griddle cake), bara crai' (unleavened bread), cacen gri (speckled cakes) and crempog.

 Although there is no documented evidence of the earliest crempog recipe, the basic ingredients, readily available in Wales suggests a long history.
 The recipe for crempog reflects very old cookery traditions that were once common throughout Britain.
 Bobby Freeman, writing in 1980, states that crempog, along with cawl, is the one Welsh ingredient to have endured from past times.
 Despite crempog being a staple of Welsh cuisine due to its ease of preparation in past times, it is also connected to traditional celebrations.
 Crempog was served on Shrove Tuesday throughout Wales and was associated with birthdays, especially in south Wales, where the stack of pancakes are cut down in wedges and served like a cake.